-Can You Use Vegetable Oil as A Wood Preservative?
+Can Vegetable Oil be used as a Wood Preservative?

 One of the most time-honoured ways to protect wood from rot and decay has always involved oil.

 Two popular natural wood finishes, Tung oil and Linseed oil, have been used for centuries to help preserve wood.